754-234-4789

 Reimagined 1950s Mid-Century Modern

-The primary bathroom revisits the timeless 1950s black-and-white Mid-Century palette, elevated through modern craftsmanship and clean architectural lines.
+The primary bathroom revisits the timeless black-and-white palette associated with 1950s Mid-Century Modern design, elevated through modern craftsmanship and clean architectural lines.
+The result balances classic character with contemporary functionality while maintaining continuity with the home's overall design aesthetic.

-The result is not a reproduction, but a reinterpretation honoring Mid-Century geometry while integrating present-day refinement.
+The result is not a reproduction of the past, but a reinterpretation that honors Mid-Century geometry while integrating modern craftsmanship and a more refined approach to everyday living.

-Layered woodwork with bamboo-textured tile inlays and dimensional palm leaf wall-covering enhance the tropical narrative without overpowering the architectural foundation.
-The balance between graphic geometry and organic texture creates a cohesive blend of Mid-Century discipline and coastal vitality.
+The balance between clean geometry and organic texture creates a cohesive blend of Mid-Century discipline and South Florida coastal character.

 Layered Texture & Sculptural Detail

-A recessed niche with integrated LED lighting becomes a focal architectural element, showcasing metallic Koi fish wallcovering framed in dark molding.
-This structured framing prevents the pattern from feeling decorative and instead presents it as an intentional architectural design detail.
+A recessed niche with integrated LED lighting became a focal architectural element, showcasing metallic Koi fish wallcovering framed with dark millwork.
+The structured framing transformed the wall treatment into an intentional architectural feature, introducing texture, dimension, and sculptural interest while balancing the room's tropical character with clean geometric lines.

 Layered Texture & Sculptural Detail